-Whether your instrument has suffered only a small scratch to the varnish or catastrophic damage to the body, it is essential that the repair be done in a manner that respects both the integrity and the value of the instrument.
+Whether your instrument has suffered only a small scratch to the varnish or catastrophic damage to the body, it is essential that the repair is done in a manner that respects both the integrity and the value of the instrument.
 Wherever possible, repairs should be reversible and the original wood and varnish preserved.
 At V.A.
-Hill Fine Strings Ltd., we use only recognized restoration techniques and traditional materials to repair damaged instruments.
+Hill Fine Strings Ltd., our team of Calgary luthiers uses recognized restoration techniques and traditional materials to repair damaged instruments.
 We realize that an improper repair can do more damage to a fine instrument than the original damage.

 If you have any questions for our team, please get in touch.